bubroz/clipscribe/docs/advanced/deployment/DEPLOYMENT_GUIDE.md

 ClipScribe is designed for a scalable, multi-service deployment on **Google Cloud Run**.
 This guide provides instructions for deploying ClipScribe in beta/production environments.

 **⚠️ IMPORTANT**: ClipScribe is currently in private alpha.
 This deployment guide is for beta testers and the development team only.

+**✨ NEW in v2.51.1**: curl-cffi browser impersonation for bot detection bypass is now included.
+Ensure your deployment environment supports curl-cffi dependencies (see requirements below).

 ## Beta Deployment Timeline